ecwpz91/ecwpz91.github.io/_posts/2017-09-08-CloudForms via OpenShift using Docker.md

    **WARNING** Not responsible for direct, indirect, incidental or consequential damages resulting from any defect, error or failure to perform.

-        # (Re)boot the system.
+        # (Re)boot the system
-        # Interrupt the boot loader menu countdown by pressing any key.
+        # Interrupt the boot loader menu countdown by pressing any key
-        # Move the cursor to the entry to be started.
+        # Move the cursor to the entry to be started
-        # Press e to edit the current entry.
+        # Press 'e' to edit the current entry
-        # Move the cursor to the line that starts with linux16\.
-This is the kernel command line.
+        # Move the cursor to the line that starts with linux16
         # Append `rd.break`
-        # Press Ctrl+x to boot with these changes.
+        # Press Ctrl+x to boot with these changes

         # Remount the file system as read/write
         mount -o rw,remount /sysroot